-It is the student's responsibility to apply for graduation, change in rank, and added certification through the Office of the Registrar.
-Applications can be picked up at the Registrar's Office, in the Office of Graduate Studies, or online at www.unionky.edu.
+It is the student's responsibility to apply for graduation through the Office of the Registrar.
+Applications can be picked up at the Registrar's Office or the Educational Studies Office.
+Students apply for change in rank or added certification in the Educational Studies Office.
 Deadlines are posted on the academic calendar.
-Please contact the Registrar's office at Union College for more information.
+Please contact the Registrar's Office or the Educational Studies Office at Union College for more information.

-Students who complete all requirements in the spring or summer term will participate in the May commencement.
-Those completing all degree requirements during the fall semester may participate in the following May commencement.
+Students who complete all requirements in the Spring or Summer term will participate in the May Commencement.
+Those completing all degree requirements during the Fall semester may participate in the following May Commencement.
 Those failing to participate are required to pay an absentia fee (see fee under Financial Information).